jainsoniya/Analysis-of-Movie-dataset/README.md

-Hi Folks,

-This is my 1st project where I am going to analyze the Imdb Movie dataset.
+I am going to analyze the Imdb Movie dataset.
 This dataset includes various variables which I grouped into following buckets:
 1. Individual variables: Title, Genre and Production Company
 2. Income variables- Budget and Revenue
 3. Popularity variables- Populartiy, Vote_count and Vote_average